Extremely Fast Convergence Rates for Extremum Seeking Control with Polyak-Ruppert Averaging: Technical Proofs

-Consider any real-valued function $h$ of the probing signal \eqref{e:qSGD_probe}.
+Consider any real-valued function $h$ of the probing signal \eqref{e:qSGD_probe0}.
 We have $h(\qsaprobe_t) = H(\Phi_t)$ with $H \eqdef h\circ G$ from \eqref{e:qsaDynLinear}, which then implies a law of large numbers.
-An alternative characterization of the limit is found in terms of the $d\times d$ matrix $V$ defined below \eqref{e:qsaDynLinear}, and a $d$-dimensional random vector denoted $X$ whose entries are i.i.d.\ with the arcsine law on $[-\pi,\pi]$.
+A characterization of the limit is obtained in the following, along with a relaxation of the smoothness assumption imposed in \Cref{t:BakerCor}.